jasim/jsfoo-talk-learning-to-learn-reason/main.md

 The only way the function can succeed is when it receives an object which has a field `id`, which has an integer value.

 So why does Javascript allow this function to be called with any other kind of argument?
 What if we could write functions that will always work because they always receive the right kind of data.

-It will change the way we write software.
+It can change the way we write software.

-This is done in Reason with type definitions - it is sort of a metadata that mentions what the shape and structure of different values in the program are.
+In Reason we do this with type definitions - we can think of it is as metadata about our programs where we describe the shape and structure of all the values in the system.

-Let's see how that works.
+So how does that work?

 :::